-We cannot formally conclude the audit and issue an audit certificate until we have completed the work necessary to issue our assurance statement in respect of the Authority's Whole of Government Accounts consolidation pack.
-We are satisfied that this work does not have a material effect on the financial statements or on our value for money conclusion.
+We cannot formally conclude the audit and issue an audit certificate until the NAO as group auditor has confirmed that no further assurances will be required from us as component auditors of Buckinghamshire and Milton Keynes Fire Authority.
+We are satisfied that this work does not have a material effect on the financial statements or our work on value for money arrangements.